breesebaker/game/README.md

 # game
-a simple interactive game made functional by JavaScript
+a simple interactive game made functional by JavaScript!